Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/introduction.rst

 :doc:`mesh editing </modeling/meshes/editing/introduction>` may be a better modeling option.

 Bézier curves are the most commonly used curves for designing letters or logos.

-They are also widely used in animation, both as :doc:`paths </animation/techniques/object_path>` for objects to move along and as :doc:`F-Curves </editors/graph_editor/fcurves/introduction>` to change the properties of objects as a function of time.
+They are also widely used in animation, both as for objects to move along (see constraints below) and as :doc:`F-Curves </editors/graph_editor/fcurves/introduction>` to change the properties of objects as a function of time.

+.. seealso:: Modifiers & Constraints

+   - :doc:`Curve Modifier </modeling/modifiers/deform/curve>`
+   - :doc:`Follow Path Constraint </rigging/constraints/relationship/follow_path>`
+   - :doc:`Clamp To Constraint </rigging/constraints/tracking/clamp_to>`